Some Quick and Easy Tips for Supply Chain Cost Reduction

-I don’t know why, but I often see businesses that have gone into an outsourcing relationship with an attitude that is almost like ‘let’s see what we can get for nothing’?
-It may not have been a conscious approach, but the end result is the same.
-Higher than expected outsourcing costs, and a very strained relationship between the two parties.
+I don’t know why, but I often see businesses that have gone into an outsourcing relationship with an attitude that is almost like “let’s see what we can get for nothing.”
+It may not have been a conscious approach, but the end result is the same—higher than expected outsourcing costs, and a very strained relationship between the two parties.

-Openness in the relationship is so important, but absolutely vital as the relationship is starting to form and commercial arrangements are being negotiated.
-So do yourself a favour, and before launching into or renegotiating an outsourcing relationship, think about the aspects of your business that will have a material impact on the commercial arrangements.
+Openness in the relationship is always important, but absolutely vital as the relationship is starting to form and commercial arrangements are being negotiated.
+So do yourself a favour, and before launching or renegotiating an outsourcing relationship, think about the aspects of your business that will have a material impact on the commercial arrangements.

-- Returns.
-What level of returns do you normally experience?
+1) Returns: What level of returns do you normally experience?
 Is this around certain times of the year?
 How do these returns need to be handled?